idimitriadis0/TheCafeTranFiles/CafeTran Espresso - 2 Menu and Interface.md

 3. Select the Search engines drop-down box (at the right-hand side)
 4. Choose "Create your own search engine" command and take note of the start and end fields.

-Choosing short names when saving the web resources will help keep each tab's length to a minimum (example: "GWS" for Google web search or "ENFRLing" for English to French Linguee queries), thus allowing to fit more resources in one line of the tabbed pane.
+Choosing short names when saving the web resources will help keep each tab's length to a minimum (example: "GWS" for Google web search), thus allowing to fit more resources in one line of the tabbed pane.

 Related links:
 [Adding a Web Resource - Based on Examples](https://cafetran.freshdesk.com/support/solutions/articles/6000110248-adding-a-web-resource-based-on-examples),